19th European Society for Biomedical Research on Alcoholism Conference

 9:30-10:15

-Plenary session 1.
-Epidemilogy of alcohol-related organ disease in Europe
+Plenary session 1: Epidemiology of alcohol-related organ disease in Europe

 TOPIC Alcohol-related burden of disease: epidemiologic, economic and social implications (1)